 Once your audience completes your CTA, you have one more page to keep their attention and inspire further conversion: the Thank You page.

-Branding elements for landing page design
+4 principles for landing page design

-If you’re building your own landing page, a few great landing page builders are: Instapage, Unbounce and Hubspot.
-If you want to sign up for Teachable to create a landing page for your first course, it only takes 10 minutes.
 Whichever path you choose, there are still a few things that you need to think about when building your landing page: color, fonts, and images.

 Colors have meaning